filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## Limitations and Corner Cases

-- At the time of writing, Pact Python doesn't support Pact Plugins.
+- At the time of writing, Pact Python doesn't support Pact Plugins, which makes testing GraphQL and Protobufs contracts more difficult, but not impossible.

 - Pact Pacticipant name must include a communication protocol, .e.g `--rest` or `--sns`.
   Due to Pact handling synchronous HTTP and asynchronous messaging contract tests differently,